 Despite what you may have heard, you can’t be arrested or thrown in jail if you don’t have health insurance in New York.
-You can, however, be forced to pay a tax penalty if you aren't enrolled in a health insurance plan that meets the requirements of the Affordable Care Act.
+You may, however, be forced to pay a tax penalty if you aren't enrolled in a health insurance plan that meets the requirements of the Affordable Care Act.

 To avoid the penalty, you must either obtain qualified health coverage or prove your eligibility for an exemption.